 - Keep the name as simple as possible – one-word names are the best, two word names are fine.
 Three short words if you must.

-- Avoid initials as they are meaningless and boring.
+- Initials as they are meaningless and boring.
 Big brands who have spent millions on branding can adjust (such as IBM and CVS), but a small business with minimal dollars doesn’t have the same advantage.

-- If you want to someday sell your business, avoid using your name as the business name.
+- Using your name as the business name if you want to someday sell your business.
 If you don’t think you will, that may be an option but again, decide whether you are your business or you want something else to brand.
 (I’ve actually done both with Masterful Marketing!)
 Either works but that is up to you and what you are trying to accomplish.

 Choose that ideal business name